-We have integrated plug-ins of the social network Facebook on this website.
-The provider of this service is Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
+We have integrated elements of the social network Facebook on this website.
+The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
 According to Facebook’s statement the collected data will be transferred to the USA and other third-party countries too.

-You will be able to recognize Facebook plug-ins by the Facebook logo or the “Like” button on this website.
-An overview of the Facebook plug-ins is available under the following link: https://developers.facebook.com/docs/plugins/.
+An overview of the Facebook social media elements is available under the following link: https://developers.facebook.com/docs/plugins/.

 Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
 Details can be found here: https://www.facebook.com/legal/EU_data_transfer_addendum, https://de-de.facebook.com/help/566994660333381 and https://www.facebook.com/policy.php.

 If you would like to subscribe to the newsletter offered on this website, we will need from you an e-mail address as well as information that allow us to verify that you are the owner of the e-mail address provided, and consent to the receipt of the newsletter.
 No further data shall be collected or shall be collected only on a voluntary basis.
 We shall use such data only for the sending of the requested information and shall not share such data with any third parties.